mikependon/RepoDB/RepoDb.Extensions/RepoDb.SqlServer.BulkOperations/README.md

 The argument *usePhysicalPseudoTempTable* is used to define whether a physical pseudo-table will be created during the operation.
 By default, a temporary table (ie: *#TableName*) is used.

-## BulkOperations Asynchronous Methods
+## Async Methods

-All synchronous methods has an equivalent asynchronous methods.
+All synchronous methods has an equivalent asynchronous (Async) methods.

 ## Caveats

-RepoDb is automatically setting the value of *options* argument to *SqlBulkCopyOptions.KeepIdentity* when calling the *BulkDelete*, *BulkMerge* and *BulkDelete* if you have not passed any *qualifiers* and if your table has an *IDENTITY* primary key column.
+RepoDb is automatically setting the value of *options* argument to *SqlBulkCopyOptions.KeepIdentity* when calling the *BulkDelete*, *BulkMerge* and *BulkUpdate* if you have not passed any *qualifiers* and if your table has an *IDENTITY* primary key column.
 The same logic will apply if there is no primary key but has an *IDENTITY* column defined in the table.

 ## BulkDelete